 In-House Metallurgy Processes

-Enabling high volume Binder Jetting with 250,000 sq ft of sintering, machining, and metallurgical operations.
+Enabling high volume Binder Jetting with 250,000 sq ft of metallurgical operations.

-With over 40 years of metallurgy experience, we bring an infrastructure of processes and equipment to support volume production of metal additive manufacturing every step of the process, from designing for AM to post-printing sintering and secondary machining.
+With over 40 years of metallurgy experience, we bring an extensive infrastructure of processes and equipment to support volume production of metal additive manufacturing every step of the process, from designing for AM to post-printing sintering and secondary machining.

 Metal Binder Jetting: Design Features